 If you have always wanted to be in a hands-on career, becoming an HVAC technician may be the right choice for you.
 Some of the skills you need include the ability to problem solve, multitask, and offer good customer service.
-If that sounds like you, then you will enjoy hearing that HVAC technicians are some of the highest paid laborers in the workforce.
-In fact, according to the Bureau of Labor Statistics, HVAC techs, on average, make about $22.89 per hour or $47,610 annually.
+If that sounds like you, then you will enjoy hearing that HVAC technicians are paid decent wages.

 The need for HVAC technicians continues to grow, especially as the heat outside starts to ramp up and the cold starts to set in.
-The Bureau of Labor Statistics predicts job growth for HVAC technicians to increase by 15% until 2026.
+This growth is expected to continue well into the future.

 If you find yourself considering this career path, then you may be wondering just what it takes for you to get hired and what employers are looking for.
 The team at Florida Career College wants to see you succeed and below, you will find some of the skills that employers look for as they hire their next HVAC technician.